Dvisacker/artemis-uni-tri-arb/README.md

 - 📊 Database persistence for liquidity pools
 - 🚀 High-performance Rust implementation
 - 🤖 CLI tools for bot management and testing
+- 🦀 Written in Rust with engine forked from [Artemis](https://github.com/paradigmxyz/artemis)

 ## Project Structure